meredithcook/meredithcook.github.io/_posts/2025-01-14-reflections-on-2024-part-2.md

 ## Divine Disruptions

-About these same daily disruptions I so frequently gripe about, [Christina Fox](https://www.desiringgod.org/articles/when-god-interrupts-your-plans){:target= "blank"} wrote this:
+About these same daily disruptions I so frequently gripe about, [Christina Fox](https://www.desiringgod.org/articles/when-god-interrupts-your-plans){:target="_blank"} wrote this:

 > It’s hard to see all the little frustrating events and interruptions in our day as divinely placed opportunities to grow in grace, but they are.
 And seeing them as such helps us take our eyes off ourselves and put them on Christ, who cares more about our transformation than about our daily comfort.
 Rather than giving us a life of ease, he interrupts our lives with grace and shows us what we need most of all: himself.